AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 The folder-naming approach and structure you choose for storing your content on the Adobe Dynamic Media Classic depends on the needs of your organization.
 Here are some sample folder structures:

 **SKU-based**: Folders are named according to SKUs or item numbers.
-For example, separate folders are created for all 0-, 20-, 30- number series.
+For example, separate folders are created for all 0-, 20-, and 30-number series.

 **Brand-based**: For manufacturers with multiple brand lines and retailers who market other brands from other companies, separate files into product folders named for different brands.